How to fix an unresponsive script error

 - Any script or script data loading from a source that is not available.

-- Check for any conflict between your script and browser add-ons.
+- Conflict between your script and browser add-ons.